-Just overwrite all files where you haven't made changes and merge the webphone files where you made changes.
-Usually you have to keep your old webphone\config.js.
+Just overwrite all the webphone files that you haven't modified and merge the files where you made changes.
+Typically, you only need to keep the old webphone\config.js file if you haven't modified any other webphone files.